slackorama/sethmason.com/content/2008-06-18-google-code-search-to-the-rescue.markdown

 Mmkay, this tip is probably a gazillion years late but [Google Code Search](http://www.google.com/codesearch) is a great resource for a budding developer.
-Heck, I’m a relatively seasoned developer and I use it.
+Heck, I'm a relatively seasoned developer and I use it.

 It allows you to search public source code using a variety of methods.